Doola Bookkeeping Review: Why Maxim Liberty Wins

 Proprietary Software Lock-In vs Flexibility

 Doola uses a basic proprietary platform that doesn’t integrate with leading accounting software.
-Unlike QuickBooks, Xero, Zoho Books, Wave, or Sage, Doola’s platform limits data access and customization.
+Unlike QuickBooks, Xero, Wave, or Sage, Doola’s platform limits data access and customization.

 This is risky.
 When Bench shut down in December 2024, users lost access to their data.
 Vendor lock-in can be devastating.
 Maxim Liberty eliminates that risk by working with the platform of your choice and never locking your data behind a proprietary wall.